For reservations made greater than 45 days:

 No, but you do need to present a valid driver’s license along with your passport when you rent a car in Costa Rica.
 It is highly advisable you travel with both documents at all times or at the very least carry full colour copies of your passport with your driver’s license

 Yes, the tap water is fine to drink.
+A 3-stage water purification system is available at the property for your drinking and cooking needs

 Playa del Coco has four grocery stores and one mini-mart spread across town for your convenience.
 Most guests and foreigners visit the Auto Mercado in the Pacifico plaza across from the Hard Rock Café Restaurant.
 This grocery store has a bakery, fruit area, liquor, butcher and deli sections.
 There is also a fairly good supply of basic household items & personal goods under one roof if you forget to bring a toothbrush, sunscreen or flip flops.
 What makes this grocery store unique is that it tends to cater to foreigner tastes supplying recognizable North American brand names.